 In certain circumstances Workers should also be aware that Disclosure to third parties is permitted under the provisions of the Act, and may be required by legislation, a governmental body or agency, a regulatory Code of Conduct or by a Court or Tribunal.
+Where it is deemed necessary to disclose information that may or will disclose the identity of the Worker, the Worker will be informed of this decision in advance, except in exceptional circumstances.
 In some cases, Workers may be called upon by a Court or other Tribunal to give evidence regarding the subject matter of the Disclosure.
 In such circumstances, reasonable support (which may include legal advice) will be provided to the Worker.
+Workers can also avail of the independent Employee Assistance Programme provided by Workplace Options.